People's Party (Spain): Ideology

 Once described as the main liberal-conservative party of Spain, political scientists Vít Hlousek and Lubomír Kopeček have observed that under the leadership of José María Aznar the party evolved into a conservative party with elements of Christian democracy and economic liberalism.
 It was described as Christian humanist in 2003 and conservative liberal in 1998 and 2010.
 On the other hand, sociologist Vicenç Navarro considered the PP a conservative-neoliberal coalition with a neoliberal economic policy.

 The party supports the regional structure in autonomous communities enshrined in the Constitution of 1978, as well as the constitutional monarchy.

 When Spain first legalised same-sex marriage in 2005, the party was opposed to the same-sex marriage law.
 It did, however, support marriage-like civil unions for same-sex couples.
 The party organised demonstrations against the same-sex marriage law.
 After the law was deemed constitutional in 2012, the PP government announced that it would no longer seek the repeal of same-sex marriage.
 While the party has a strong socially conservative faction, some politicians from the People's Party now support same-sex marriage.
 Some PP regional governments have introduced legislation against discrimination based on sexual orientation and gender identity.
+PP officials have denied the scientific consensus on climate change.

 Illegal financing

 In early 2009, a scandal involving several senior members of the party came to the public's attention.
-The Gürtel case resulted in the resignation of the party's treasurer Luis Bárcenas in 2009.
+The Gürtel affair resulted in the resignation of the party's treasurer Luis Bárcenas in 2009.
 The case against him was dropped in July 2011 but reopened the following year.

 The leader of the party in the Valencia region, Francisco Camps, stepped down in July 2011 because of a pending trial.
 He was accused of having received gifts in exchange for public contracts, but was found to be not guilty.